 Puka Shell & Aquamarine Earrings.
 These earrings are unique and are sure to make a statement.
 The Puka Shells are found on the beaches of Kauai and are paired with Aquamarine beads that are attached to 100% Sterling Silver ear wires.
-These go great with our Puka Shell Necklace, Puka Shell Bracelet, or Puka Shell Anklet.
+These pair wonderfully with our Surfer Girl Puka Shell Necklace and Puka Shell Bracelet, or our Aquamarine Gemstone Microweave Anklet or Kauai Puka Shell Anklet.

 Height: 1″ (bottom of ear wire to bottom of the puka shell)

 Aquamarine (from Latin: aqua marina, “seawater”) is a blue or cyan variety of beryl.
 It occurs at most localities that yield ordinary beryl.
 The gem-gravel placer deposits of Sri Lanka contain aquamarine.
 Green-yellow beryl, such as that occurring in Brazil, is sometimes called chrysolite aquamarine.
 The deep blue version of aquamarine is called maxixe.
 Maxixe is commonly found in the country of Madagascar.
 Its color fades to white when exposed to sunlight or is subjected to heat treatment, though the color returns with irradiation.